 Future sustainability challenges for the city include having a bigger, more diverse population, warmer, drier summers, wetter winters with more wind, and rising fuel prices.

-The strategy highlights the need to review our energy consumption rate, look at more appropriate land uses and promote efficient transport modes.
+The Sustainable City Strategy highlights the need to review our energy consumption rate, look at more appropriate land uses, and promote efficient transport modes.

-The strategy identifies a number of tools for change that will help the city make the necessary planning changes.
+The strategy identifies a number of tools for change that will help the city make the planning changes needed.
 These include:

 - Reviews to urban design and the District Plan to ensure sustainable future land use in the city.

-- A focus on public transport, which will help reduce fossil fuel dependency whilst encouraging access to services and social activity.
+- A focus on public transport, which will help reduce fossil fuel dependency and encourage access to services and social activity.